Webinar Series: Business and Human Rights Developments in Southern Europe

 The aim of this webinar series is to gather scholars, legal practitioners, companies, civil society, government representatives, policy advisers, investors, insurers, and other relevant stakeholders from Southern European jurisdictions in order to provide insights into the current regulatory landscape, and the lessons that can be learn from other jurisdictions.
 The webinars will be multilingual.

-The first episode of this webinar series will be dedicated to the Business and Human Rights Developments in Portugal.
-The panel will analyse some of the key findings of the first national survey on Business and Human Rights in Portugal, the current legal landscape in relation to human rights and environmental responsibilities of companies in Portugal, as well as relevant case law and instances before the Portuguese OECD National Contact Point.
-The webinar will be multilingual and speakers will present in either English or Portuguese.
-When presenting in Portuguese, a brief summary in English will be offered at the end of their presentation for the non-Portuguese speaking audience.
+For the first episode of the webinar series, the spotlight was on Portugal.
+The panel analysed some of the key findings of the first national survey on Business and Human Rights in Portugal, the current legal landscape in relation to human rights and environmental responsibilities of companies, relevant instances before the Portuguese OECD National Contact Point, as well as taking in practical insights and perspectives from academics, government representatives, NGOs, legal practitioners, trade unions, and business.

 - Beatriz Albuquerque, Vieira de Almeida & Associados